neutrons/garnet/docs/README.md

     make clean
     make html
 ```
-If you encounter any errors or warnings please fix them when building the docs be sure to fix them.
+If you encounter any errors or warnings when building the docs, please be sure to fix them.